-Staff-Pupil Relationships and Contact (continued)

-- It is entirely possible that there may be pupils of families who are high profile with very public profiles.
-It is particularly important in these instances that we do not actively comment on these posts. - Staff must note the Schools ICT Acceptable Use Policy for Staff Policy. - Those who post material which could be considered as inappropriate could render themselves vulnerable to criticism or allegations of misconduct. - It is never acceptable to accept a friendship request from pupils at the school, as in all cases, children in KS1 and EYFS using such networks will be breaching terms and conditions of use of those networks. - It is also extremely inadvisable to accept as friends ex-pupils who are still minors.
-If a parent of a pupil seeks to establish contact, the member of staff should exercise their professional judgement. - Teachers should NOT use their personal phones for school business or for taking photos of children during contact time with children.
-Mobile phones should not be used when teaching, unless authorised. - Staff should not engage in personal relationships with pupils or meet them outside of school.
-Any pre-existing relationships with families prior to starting in a teaching role should be made known to the Head. - Any arrangements to visit a child at home must be cleared with the Head Teacher and two members of staff must attend. - The school has specified designated drivers that are allocated to transport children if deemed necessary.
-Staff should not transport children without prior checks and confirmation from the Head Teacher. - Teachers inform the Head Teacher of seasonal gifts and messages of gratitude from parents and these are acknowledged in writing from the school.
+Staff-Pupil Relationships and Contact (continued) It is entirely possible that there may be pupils of families who are high profile with very public profiles.
+It is particularly important in these instances that we do not actively comment on these posts.
+Staff must note the Schools ICT Acceptable Use Policy for Staff Policy.
+Those who post material which could be considered as inappropriate could render themselves vulnerable to criticism or allegations of misconduct.
+It is never acceptable to accept a friendship request from pupils at the school, as in all cases, children in KS1 and EYFS using such networks will be breaching terms and conditions of use of those networks.
+It is also extremely inadvisable to accept as friends ex-pupils who are still minors.
+If a parent of a pupil seeks to establish contact, the member of staff should exercise their professional judgement.
+Teachers should NOT use their personal phones for school business or for taking photos of children during contact time with children.
+Mobile phones should not engage in personal relationships with pupils or meet them outside of school.
+Any pre-existing relationships with families prior to starting in a teaching role should be made known to the Head.
+Any arrangements to visit a child at home must be cleared with the Head Teacher and two members of staff must attend.
+The school has specified designated drivers that are allocated to transport children if deemed necessary.
+Staff should not transport children without prior checks and confirmation from the Head Teacher. gratitude from parents and these are acknowledged in writing from the school.
 The Head Teacher will use discretion in the event that a gift is deemed to be inappropriate.
 Staff are not allowed to give children gifts.

-Looking after School Property

-- It is the duty of the assigned class teacher/s to ensure that the classroom is tidy and neat at the end of each school day. - It is the duty and responsibility of the assigned class teacher/s to ensure that the doors and windows in their classrooms are closed and locked at the end of each school day. - Art media needs to be handled with extreme care to protect school furnishings and children's clothing.
+Looking after School Property It is the duty of the assigned class teacher/s to ensure that the classroom is tidy and neat at the end of each school day.
+It is the duty and responsibility of the assigned class teacher/s to ensure that the doors and windows in their classrooms are closed and locked at the end of each school day.
+Art media needs to be handled with extreme care to protect school furnishings and children's clothing.